christopher-merry/pitch-model/README.md

 ### pitcher_team_id
 Unique identifier associated with the team a pitcher plays for

+### pitch_hand
+Character value either L or R indicating the hand the pitcher uses to throw (meaning Left or Right)

 ### batter_id
 Unique identifier associated with a batter

 ### batter_team_id
 Unique identifier associated with the team a batter plays for

+### bat_side
+Character value either L or R indicating the side of the plate the batter stands during the at bat (meaning Left or Right)

 ### count_balls_strikes
 A character string that indicates the numeric value for balls and strikes, seperated by a hyphon.
 For example, a count with 2 balls and 1 strike is '2-1'